· Webmaster: Paul Smith

 Norman Giller's pen-picture:-

 "I am privileged to be the latest recruit to the Spurs Odyssey team, an East Ender with my thoughts nailed in North London.
 I have one foot in the grave and the other one in the past, so you will get a lot of All Our Yesterdays from me.
 It is, in my opinion, important that younger fans in particular learn their club history, because it will make them more rounded and grounded as Spurs supporters.
 I have been following the team since the Push and Run triumph of 1950-51, and have the grey hair to prove it.
 Nothing is ever predictable with Tottenham, and I hope you will think the same about my blogs here on the Spurs Odyssey website that is the sanest, most sensible and most reliable on line.
 We won't do sarcasm and spite.
 Leave that to the opposition fans.
-I was Daily Express chief football reporter in the Glory Glory days, was a This Is Your Life scriptwriter for 14 years, and am currently writing my 97th book (a bowing of the knee to Danny Blanchflower).
+I was Daily Express chief football reporter in the Glory Glory days, was a This Is Your Life scriptwriter for 14 years, and am currently writing my 109th book (Shooting Spurs, from the Duke to Harry "The King" Kane).
 I want to help the Tottenham Tribute Trust raise as much money as possible for our old heroes, and hope to get you in the same charitable mood :-)."

 · Features: Brian Judson